Sammybett-bit/week-1-code-challenge/README.md

 ## Technologies used

-1. HTML
+1. JAVASCRIPT
-2. css
-3. Vscode
+2. Vscode
-4. Code runner
+3. Code runner

 ## Getting it started
 To get this app started you have to run this command in your terminal